 Through the centuries that have come and gone since the shepherds hailed the advent of the first Christmas outside of Bethlehem, that day of days has not lacked for interpreters.
 Each succeeding generation, almost each year, has read into the Christmas story some word of particular import to itself.
 The secular observance of Christmas has not always been the same, for being close to the people it has shared their vicissitudes of thought and station.
 But above and beyond that which is essentially of the world in its observance, there has always remained constant that Spirit of Christmas which had its birth in Bethlehem and has lived to alter the whole course of human history.

 It is into this unbalanced world that Christmas comes today with its message of love and peace, of hope and serenity.
-The ingress is hard and the world seems almost inhospitable to anything so simple, but that the spirit of Christmas cuts away all these, for the time at least, testifies to the vitality and the power of the Spirit that was born on that day.
+The ingress is hard and the world seems more inhospitable to anything so simple, but the spirit of Christmas cuts away all these and, for the time at least, testifies to the vitality and the power of the Spirit that was born on that day.

 Into a world in which the spirits of men are sorely tried and much that once seemed important has been crumbling away, or at the moment seems precariously poised on the brink of disaster, the Voice of Christmas comes to speak strongly of hope.
 It bids men turn inward and hold fast to that which has endured and shall continue to endure.

 Into an age that has had its fill of wars and rumors of wars, the Voice of Christmas speaks clearly of peace and good will.
-Men have glimpsed the shadow of peace, but never within the memory of a single generation has the world known security from those things which are the enemies of good will.
+Men have glimpsed the shadow of peace, but never, within the memory of a single generation, has the world known security from those things that are the enemy of good will.
 It is easier to hate than to love, it is easier to condemn than to understand.
-The moment is not without its voices of hate and condemnation and the Voice of Christmas bids men be patient and choose the way that leads to understanding.
-It is only along that way, obscured though it frequently may be, that the earth shall find peace and men learn good will.
+The moment is not without the voices of hate and condemnation, and the Voice of Christmas bids men be patient and choose the way that leads to understanding.
+It is only that way, obscured though it frequently may be, that the earth shall find peace and men learn good will.